Wembley Double Winners

 The transfer of Boucaud was a bold one, especially to a Luton team who, with a large dose of inevitably, would become the Minstermen’s play-off final opponents.

 Along with Kerr and summer signing Paddy McLaughlin, City’s midfield triumvirate passed a succession of teams into submission in those early summer and autumn days.
-The second half of the campaign became less aesthetically pleasing, the likes of full-backs James Meredith and Lanre Oyebanjo, as well as stalwart utility man Dan Parslow, compensated for a loss of craft with bundles of graft.
+The second half of the campaign became less aesthetically pleasing, the likes of full-backs James Meredith and Lanre Oyebanjo, as well as stalwart utility man Daniel Parslow, compensated for a loss of craft with bundles of graft.

 And the memorable moments just kept coming and coming, even if the team were now grinding out results rather than blitzing some of their nearest rivals like Luton and Wrexham and racking up huge victories over the likes of Kettering and Salisbury.